 As a general rule an inflation or cost of living raise is fairly standard.
 This is in the 3-5% range.
 If you have been performing at a high level, taking on additional responsibility and increasing your skills and qualifications a 5-15% raise is appropriate.
 If you have received a promotion, become licensed, or achieved a significant career milestone, a 15-25%+ raise is achievable.

 I hope this will help with your future architect salary negotiations.
 By spending a little time upfront preparing you will be in a great position to get the pay you deserve.

-For further reading on salary negotiations, applications, portfolios, interview preparation and more see The Complete Package below:
+For further reading on architecture salaries, applications, portfolios and interview preparation see The Complete Package.